sansfrontiere/own/_pages/careers.md

 &nbsp;

-Hours: 9-5:30, Mon-Fri

-25 days holiday, plus Bank holidays
+25 days holiday, plus Bank holidays (pro rata)

 Please apply to: audrey@sansfrontiere.co.uk with CV and covering letter which must include current salary or freelance rates.
 We look forward to hearing from you.